bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 > **Author's Note:** The author welcomes comments on whether a state model of RTP session flows would be beneficial.
 Currently, once an RTP session has been used by an endpoint, it is then considered an extant RTP session and implementations would have to keep any resources allocated to that RTP session until the QRT session is complete.
+In addition, how should endpoints react to receiving packets for unknown QRT flow identifiers?

 ## RTCP Mapping {#rtcp-mapping}